astorDev/seege/dictionary/index.md

 private IEqualityComparer<TKey> comparer;
 ```

-The `freeList` and `freeCount` properties are part of some optimization techniqu, that are not essential for the functioning of a `Dictionary` - we'll pass on them for our replica. `version` is just a changes counter, we'll pass on it, too.
-For simplicity we will also use `EqualityComparer<TKey>.Default` instead of allowing external provision.
-Adding methods for printing current state (values of all the properties), we'll get:
+The `freeList` and `freeCount` properties are part of an optimization technique, that is not essential for the functioning of a `Dictionary` - we'll pass on them for our replica. `version` is just a changes counter, we'll pass on it, too.
+For simplicity, we will also use `EqualityComparer<TKey>.Default` instead of allowing external provision.
+Adding methods for printing the current state (values of all the properties), we'll get:

 ```csharp
 public class EducationalDictionary<TKey, TValue>